aws-samples/aws-hpc-tutorials/content/09-hpc-kubernetes/01-eks-cli.md

 `helm` is a package manager for Kubernetes.
 It allows easy deployment of software from a helm repository to your cluster.
 Learn more at [helm](https://helm.sh).

-To install helm, execute the following:
+To install helm, in your AWS Cloud9 terminal execute the following command:

 ```bash
 curl -L https://git.io/get_helm.sh | bash -s -- --version v3.8.2